Xlient/Cosmos/README.md

 ## License
-[This template](https://github.com/TwilioQuest/twilioquest-extension-template) is open source under the MIT license.
+This project is open source under the MIT license.